 Our 4 year old program is designed to enhance self-esteem, listening skills, ability to follow directions, and the child's importance to the group.
 This program of play-based educational activities promotes each child to grow socially - encouraging consideration for others, self-sufficiency, and self-discipline in a happy and productive setting.
-Children will continue to be involved in circle time, centers, music, arts and crafts, snack time, story time, indoor/outdoor play - all in a nurturing and caring environment.
+Children will continue to be involved in group meeting time, centers/interest areas, music movement, arts and creative expression, snack time, story time/read alouds, indoor/outdoor play - all in a nurturing and caring environment.